 Mark also co-leads Labaton Sucharow’s Securities Arbitration pro bono project in conjunction with Brooklyn Law School where he serves as an adjunct professor.
 Mark, together with Labaton Sucharow associates and Brooklyn Law School students, represents aggrieved and defrauded individual investors who cannot otherwise afford to pay for legal counsel in financial industry arbitration matters against investment advisors and stockbrokers.

-Recently, Mark was named to the recommended list in the field of Securities Litigation by The Legal 500 and recognized by Benchmark Plaintiff as a Local Securities Litigation Star.
+Recently, Mark was named to the recommended list in the field of Securities Litigation by The Legal 500 and recognized by Benchmark Plaintiff as a Securities Litigation Star.
 He has also received a rating of AV Preeminent from publishers of the Martindale-Hubbell directory.